Home Food History What Is Origin of the Word Gravy and Gravy Train?

 Origin of ‘Gravy Train’

-Regardless of whether you think of gravy as a rich meat-based tomato sauce, or, as do most Americans, as a thick brown sauce made from pan drippings, especially good with biscuits, there is no disputing that we all love our gravy.
+Regardless of whether you think of gravy as a rich meat-based tomato sauce, or, as do many Italian Americans, or as a thick brown sauce made from pan drippings, especially good with biscuits, there is no disputing that we all love our gravy.

 Gravy could also refer to any unexpected benefit or poker winnings, and conversely, to a prison sentence, especially a harsh one, as in the phrase “dish out the gravy” to mean deliver a harsh sentence.